python-telegram-bot/ptbcontrib/ptbcontrib/chat_to_link/README.md

 4. Export primary invite link (`bot.export_chat_invite_link`).

-5. Empty string since there is no valid link and the bot doesn't have permission to create one either.
+5.  `None` since there is no valid link and the bot doesn't have permission to create one either.

 Please see the docstrings for more details.